 4. In a Charpy test, high hammer velocity ensures ______

 d) Low stress concentration

 Explanation: High hammer velocity is ensured by high potential energy.
 It causes high strain rate.
 It gives brittle fracture.

 5. A crack will propagate if the decrease in _____ is at least equal to the energy required to create the new crack surface.

 a) Plastic energy

 b) Elastic energy

-Explanation: For crack propagation, decrease in elastic energy should be at least equal to energy increase.
+Explanation: For crack propagation, the decrease in elastic energy should be at least equal to energy increase.
 This energy increase is due to the formation of a new crack surface.

 6. Automobile crankshaft is likely to undergo _____ fracture.

 Explanation: Automobile crankshaft undergoes alternating loading.
 It causes Fatigue failure.
-These occur after considerable period of service.
+These occur after a considerable period of service.